Joy879/alx-backend-user-data/0x03-user_authentication_service/README.md

 ## Description

+In the industry, you should not implement your own authentication system and use a module or framework that doing it for you (like in Python-Flask: _Flask-User_).
+Here, for the learning purpose, we will walk through each step of this mechanism to understand it by doing.

 ### Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: